Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2014-07-23-touchui-hot-keys.md

 ## How to Use

-Open up a page in AEM6 using the TouchUI page editting interface (not the Classic UI).
+Open up a page in AEM6 using the TouchUI page editing interface (not the Classic UI).

-Use the following key strokes to show the correspinding layers.
+Use the following key strokes to show the corresponding layers.

 * Edit: Ctrl + Shift + E
 * Preview: Ctrl + Shift + P